timlindeberg/tlang/README.md

 * C++-style generics with templates.
 This enables for example lists of int where the integers does not have to be boxed which can increase performance.
 * Operator overloading.
 * Extension methods (currently only for classes).
-* Can interface with Java code.
+* Can interface with Java validtests.code.
 * Elimination of null pointer exceptions through nullable types and mandatory null checks.
 Accessing a nullable type without a null check is a compilation error.
 * Beautiful error messages.
 * Pretty printing with syntax highlighting.